 Graduate Student Assistantships pay students to teach or otherwise facilitate instruction (these are graduate teaching assistants, or "GTAs"), or to work on funded research projects (these are referred to as graduate research assistants, or "GRAs").
 Students who are receiving tuition waivers must be attending fulltime (9 credit hours fall and spring except for students in candidacy who must take a minimum of 3 credit hours).
 Students receiving a tuition waiver are paid a stipend and must work 20 hours per week.
-GTAs and GRAs may be contracted throughout the fall and spring semesters, or graduate teaching, tuition remission, health insurance, and parental leave for graduate assistants of the university's requirements for assistantships, as well as completed the UCF GTA Training.
+GTAs and GRAs may be contracted throughout the fall and spring semesters, or departments may contract for one semester at a time.
+Students should refer to the Graduate Catalog for the university's requirements for assistantships, as well as graduate teaching, tuition remission, health insurance, and parental leave for graduate assistants.